Top Federal Child Pornography and CSAM Defense Attorneys

 The United States government is vigilant when it comes to the enforcement of child pornography laws and laws criminalizing the victimization of children.

-The downside to aggressive law enforcement comes into play when the government is overzealous in its prosecution, violates a defendant’s civil rights, or presses for punishment without taking into account a person’s individual circumstances or possible mental health issues.
+The downside to aggressive law enforcement comes into play when the government is overzealous in its prosecution, violates a defendant’s civil rights, or presses for punishment without considering a person’s individual circumstances or possible mental health issues.

 New amendments to the federal child pornography sentencing guidelines involve cases where there are images or videos of infants and toddlers and also for cases involving the distribution of pornography.
 Both amendments result in potentially longer sentences.
 Sentencing guidelines in federal court require the calculation of offense variables and prior record variables.
-When these variables are scored and compared to a sentencing guidelines charge, it results in a recommended range for sentencing.
+When these variables are scored and compared to a sentencing guidelines charge, they result in a recommended sentencing range.
 The higher the variables, the higher the recommended sentence.
 Only experienced defense lawyers are equipped to advocate for the lowest possible sentencing guidelines.

 New Child Pornography Sentencing Enhancements

-Before the amendment, a provision existed for a 4-level enhancement of the offense variable if images were depicting sadistic or masochistic conduct.
-The change adds an alternative basis to apply the enhancement if an infant or toddler is depicted (even if there is not a basis to find sadistic or masochistic conduct).
+Before the amendment, a provision existed for a 4-level enhancement of the offense variable if images depicted sadistic or masochistic conduct.
+The change adds an alternative basis to apply the enhancement if an infant or toddler is depicted (even if there is no basis for finding sadistic or masochistic conduct).

 The second amendment involves cases where there is a conviction involving the distribution of child pornography.
 There were cases before the amendment where a defendant’s use of a computer unknowingly resulted in an image being sent from his computer to another computer or server.
 This inadvertent distribution resulted in a 2-level enhancement to the offense variable.
 The amendment now requires that the defendant must knowingly engage in distribution.
-The accidental, unintentional, or unintended distribution of an image or video is no longer sufficient to trigger the 2-level enhancement.
+The accidental, unintentional, or unintended distribution of an image or video is no longer sufficient to trigger the 2-level enhancement under the federal child pornography sentencing guidelines.